julia-laine-11/egg_turner/1 explanation.md

 *The beginning of my quail hutch*

+# Incubation

-## Incubation
+## General Incubation needs:

-During incubation, [eggs must be rotated to keep the chicks healthy](https://www.brinsea.com/t-turningeggs.aspx).
+- During incubation, [eggs must be rotated to keep the chicks healthy](https://www.brinsea.com/t-turningeggs.aspx).
 Touching the eggs can introduce problems though, like [introducing bacteria or shaking the chicks too much](https://incubatorwarehouse.com/pages/incubating-eggs-hard-questions).
+- The incubator must stay at [99.5 F or 37.5 C](https://www.southwestgamebirds.com/raising-quail/#:~:text=Incubation,fuse%20to%20the%20albumin%20membrane.)
+- The humidity must stay around [50% humidity for most of the incubation](https://www.southwestgamebirds.com/raising-quail/#:~:text=Incubating%20Coturnix%20Eggs%3A,see%20how%20much%20they%20change.), then get raised before hatching.
+- A still air incubator is just an incubator without a fan.
+Fans are needed to move the air around so there is even heating and humidity.
+I had a still air incubator, but I added a fan on my own.

+## My eggs

-The eggs also had to be turned 3 times a day.
+The eggs had to be turned 3 times a day.
 All 28 of them.
 This was super tedious (and also scary since I was so nervous about hurting them!) since there were so many eggs and I had to do it both quickly (so I didn't let the hot air out) and carefully so I didn't hurt the eggs.

 To add to this, 12 more eggs showed up.
 I still don't know why, but there were so many eggs in the incubator and it was really crazy.